moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 It also provides more [configuration options as outlined here](https://docs.posit.co/shiny-server/).
 Note: options marked as "pro" are not available

-#### Instructions for using the open source shiny server image
+### Instructions for using the open source shiny server image

-##### Dockerfile
+#### Example Dockerfile

-The following example can be used as the starting point for making your own Dockerfile
+The following example can be used as the starting point when making your own Dockerfile

 ```
 # The base docker image
 FROM ghcr.io/ministryofjustice/data-platform-rshiny-open-source-base:1.0.3